Fermi (microarchitecture): Streaming multiprocessor

-Each SM features 32 single-precision CUDA cores, 16 load/store units, four Special Function Units (SFUs), a 64KB block of high speed on-chip memory (see L1+Shared Memory subsection) and an interface to the L2 cache (see L2 Cache subsection).
+Each SM features 32 single-precision CUDA cores, 16 load/store units, four Special Function Units (SFUs), a 64 KB block of high speed on-chip memory (see L1+Shared Memory subsection) and an interface to the L2 cache (see L2 Cache subsection).

 Load/Store Units

 Allow source and destination addresses to be calculated for 16 threads per clock.
 Load and store the data from/to cache or DRAM.

 Special Functions Units (SFUs)

 Execute transcendental instructions such as sin, cosine, reciprocal, and square root.
 Each SFU executes one instruction per thread, per clock; a warp executes over eight clocks.
 The SFU pipeline is decoupled from the dispatch unit, allowing the dispatch unit to issue to other execution units while the SFU is occupied.

 CUDA core

-Integer Arithmetic Logic Unit (ALU):
+Integer Arithmetic Logic Unit (ALU)

 Supports full 32-bit precision for all instructions, consistent with standard programming language requirements.
-It is also optimized to efficiently support 64-bit and extended precision operations.
+It is also optimized to efficiently support 64-bit in workstation and server models, but artificially crippled for consumer versions.